By 2020, we’re aiming for 100% of cotton products to support sustainable farming practices.

 Cotton production also degrades and depletes the quality of soil.
 Because cotton crops are continually renewed, the fields quickly become exhausted.
 This has a flow-on effect: new land is sought to grow the crops, which results in further destruction of habitat.

 Pesticides and insecticides are often used in the growing of conventional cotton, which often end up in waterways.
-There is a cumulative effect of contaminated waterways: it not only harms the earth and biodiversity, but also the people – pesticide poisoning can infect the food and water supplies of local communities, resulting in disease, illness and birth defects.
+There is a cumulative effect of contaminated waterways: it not only harms the earth and biodiversity, but also the people – pesticide poisoning can infect the food and water supplies of local communities.

 Because of the environmental and social impact of conventional cotton farming, we are undertaking several initiatives that support more responsible farming, and support innovative practices that balance the production of cotton with protecting our ecosystem and people.

 Country Road is proud to support the Australian cotton industry.
-Australian cotton growers are leaders in sustainable farming practices, both in their water efficiency and in their use of drought resistant cotton varietals.
-The Australian growers who supply the cotton used in our garments are supporters of the Better Cotton Initiative.
+Australian cotton growers are leaders in responsible farming practices, both in their water efficiency and in their use of drought-resistant cotton varieties.

 Denim is actually made from cotton, and is a big part of our business.
 We have developed a recycled denim jean, which is made from a blend of what we call post-consumer waste cotton, along with virgin cotton and a small percentage of elastane.